DalSoft/DalSoft.RestClient/README.md

  Assert.That(post.id, Is.EqualTo(1));
 ```

-The variable post represents a post object with the properties and values returned from the GET http://jsonplaceholder.typicode.com/posts/1
+The variable post represents a post object with the properties and values returned from GET http://jsonplaceholder.typicode.com/posts/1

 > Note this only works for JSON content